-The law allows voters to register up until the 15th day before the election - May 21, 2018.
-Voters who submit their voter registration cards by the 29th day before the election May 7, 2018, (postmark NOT ACCEPTABLE) will be added to the voter rolls, and the voters will receive a Sample Ballot and Voter's Information Pamphlet prepared by the county elections official.
+The law allows voters to register up until the 15th day before the election - February 19, 2024.
+Voters who submit their voter registration cards by the 29th day before the election February 5th, 2024, (postmark not acceptable) will be added to the voter rolls, and the voters will receive the county Voter Information Guide.
+Voters who submit cards after this date will NOT receive the county Voter Information Guide.